- Limited & Comprehensive Periodontal & Oral Evaluations

 - Oral Cancer Exam

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
-Dr. Diamond utilizes Digital Imaging Technologies within the office.
+Drs.
+Diamond or utilizes Digital Imaging Technologies within the office.
 With digital imaging, exposure time is about 50 percent less when compared to traditional radiographs.
 Digital imaging can also help us retrieve valuable diagnostic information.
 We may be able to see cavities better.

 Our new 3D scanner allows us to choose the field of view, or scanning area, that best suits your specific treatment needs.
 This helps to limit your radiation exposure because we are focusing specifically on your area of concern.